chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 ## The Spread Operator

 Closely related to rest parameters is the spread operator.
-While rest parameters allow you to specify that multiple independent arguments should be combined into an array, the spread operator allows you to specify an array that should be split and have its items passed in as separate arguments to a function.
+While rest parameters allow you to specify that multiple independent arguments should be combined into an array, <u>the spread operator allows you to specify an array that should be split and have its items passed in as separate arguments to a function</u>.
 Consider the `Math.max()` method, which accepts any number of arguments and returns the one with the highest value.
 Here's a simple use case for this method:

 ```js
 let value1 = 25,